jordifierro/pachatary-api/README.md

-# Abidria API
+# Pachatary API

-This repo contains the backend code for Abidria project.
+This repo contains the backend code for Pachatary project.
 This simple app aims to be a reference to discover interesting places and also to record our past experiences,